dyno-might/dyno-might.github.io/about.md

 * Second priority: *Reasonable* financial security.
 (No food → no health.)
 * Third priority: Good relationships with friends and family.
 (Depressed → no mental health.)

 After that you can do whatever.
 The game you're playing doesn't have any rules, and there's no way to win.
-I suggest you be weird, but it's up to you.

 ---